Jackelele/ai-tools/README.md

 ## Coding

 - [Chat Fuel](https://chatfuel.com/) - Chatfuel is a popular chatbot-building platform that enables businesses and individuals to create AI-powered chatbots for their websites, social media platforms, and messaging apps without any coding knowledge.
 [FREE/PAID]
+- [Leap AI](https://www.tryleap.ai/) - Drag and drop to build AI workflows without writing any code.
+Run your automations or integrate them to your apps via our API.
+[FREE/PAID]

 ## Writing